cdrummey216/whoami/README.md

 Variable answers occur in pairs.
 For example, "I am a man" shares equal value, in context, to "I am not a man."

+Variable answers are self-similar.
+At any scale, a variable answer is a representation of the identity.
+The initiator and generator concept from fractals is useful to describe variable answers.
+The initiator, or starting shape, is "I am" which represents the entirety of the identity.
+The generator, or scaled copy of the initiator, is the following descriptors or definitions that are appropriate given the context of the question.